1 9 7 2 – 1 9 7 4 (UK)

 The setting for this series was the infamous German POW camp Oflag IV-C, situated to this day on a 250-foot cliff face near Leipzig in eastern Germany, but better known the world over as the legendary – so-called “escape proof” – Colditz Castle.

 This WWll drama ran on BBC1 from October 1972 to April 1974 and was inspired by the 1954 film, The Colditz Story starring John Mills and Eric Portman, which was itself derived from the best-selling memoirs of real-life escapee Major Pat Reid, The Colditz Story and Men of Colditz.

 The first three episodes of the series acted as an extended introduction to the basic foundation plot of the show and introduced the viewers to the three main central characters by charting the events that led up to their arrival at the camp.

 Another of the series’ greatest assets was its large and vastly experienced cast of internationally known actors, including former Man From U.N.C.L.E.
 David McCallum as Flight Lt.
-Simon Carter, and in a two-episode guest spot which would ultimately be recognised as reviving his until then stalled acting career, Hollywood’s Robert Wagner, as Canadian Flight Lt.
+Simon Carter, and in a guest spot which would ultimately be recognised as reviving his until then stalled acting career, Hollywood’s Robert Wagner, as American Flight Lt.
 Phil Carrington.